Estimate Time9 min

 Source: Fidelity Investments.
 Past performance is no guarantee of future results.
 See footnote 1 for details.

 No one knows when the next market downturn will happen, how long it will last, and what the recovery will look like.
 But we do know that these patterns have played out in similar ways in recent market pullbacks.
 Days with unimaginable losses have sometimes been followed quickly by days with large gains.
-Eventually, the market has historically gotten through these periods and gone on to produce positive returns—the largest of which often come right after big selloffs.
+Historically, the market has eventually gotten through these periods and gone on to produce positive returns—the largest of which often come right after big selloffs.

 After significant corrections, in which the market is down less than 20%, stocks have historically returned an average of 30% one year later.
 For the year following a bear market, which sees the market down 20% or more, the average historical return has been 37%.

+Past performance is no guarantee of future results.
 Returns were calculated using daily market returns for the S&P 500 for the time period following the market low after each correction and bear market from 1950 to 2022.
 Source: Fidelity Asset Allocation Research, as of June 30, 2022.
-Past performance is no guarantee of future results.
 The impact of taxes and fees are not considered in this hypothetical illustration.

 Steps to consider now